 Master's-Level Nursing Programs

 The School of Nursing & Health Studies offers a program of study leading to the degree Master of Science.
-The Master's program prepares advanced practice nurses, CNLs, nurse educators who meet the certification requirements for respective specialized areas of nursing practice: Nurse Anesthesia, Nurse Educator, Nurse-Midwifery/Women's Health Nurse Practitioner, Family Nurse Practitioner, Adult Gerontology Acute Care Nurse Practitioner, and Clinical Nurse Leader.
+The Master's program prepares advanced practice nurses and CNLs who meet the certification requirements for respective specialized areas of nursing practice: Nurse Anesthesia, Nurse-Midwifery/Women's Health Nurse Practitioner, Family Nurse Practitioner, Adult Gerontology Acute Care Nurse Practitioner, and Clinical Nurse Leader.

 The school's mission of health and well-being for all people and its core values provide the framework for the program, which builds on the undergraduate terminal objectives.

-As advanced practice nurses and nurse educators, graduates are prepared to improve nursing and health care through expert practice and the advancement of nursing knowledge.
+As advanced practice nurses, graduates are prepared to improve nursing and health care through expert practice and the advancement of nursing knowledge.
 The curriculum emphasizes the development of professional specialty roles as acute care or primary care providers.
 The graduate core courses encompass interdisciplinary, nursing and science requirements that provide content essential to all advanced practice nurses.

 The advanced nursing courses, which vary by specialty area, expand and extend knowledge gained in the core, and provide an opportunity for students to develop skill in evidence-based, holistic practice.
 Following program completion, students are prepared to sit for national certification exams.